Computer Science & ICT Department

 Key Stage 4:

-Pupils begin the Edexcel Certificate in Digital Applications (CiDA) GCSE, a creative qualification for students with a passion for digital applications.
+Pupils begin the OCR Creative iMedia Level 1 Award/Level 2 Certificate (GCSE), a creative qualification for students with a passion for digital applications.
 It aims to empower students to play an active role in the digital sector rather than being simply consumers of digital content.
 It is tailor made to meet the needs of today’s creative industries, the qualification covers imaging, creative multimedia, website development and computer game production.

 The qualification has been selected to meet the needs and interests of pupils.
 The project-based nature of this qualification allows students to progress at their own speed and showcase their capabilities.
 It is a real-life, outcome-driven qualification which inspires and challenges students to demonstrate what they know and are able to do in real-world contexts.